slf-dot-ch/snowmicropyn/docs/index.rst

 Also, many thanks to the people behind the products who made developing this package possible in reasonable time:

-- The beloved language of Python_
+- The beloved language of Python_.
-- The beautiful Qt_ toolkit and its python inding PyQt_
+- The beautiful Qt_ toolkit and its python inding PyQt_.
 - The awesome python packages matplotlib_, numpy_, scipy_, pandas_ and pytz_.